Rahat538/KYAU-Library-Management-System/README.md

 # KYAU-Library-Management-System
-This is a library managment system developed by team CodeRaiders
+This system is developed by team CodeRaiders!!